CodisRedding/sf-dev-quick-deploy/README.md

+# WHAT?

+Quick deployment of force.com classes, triggers, and pages edited locally.
+I created it so that I could dev in VIM and use the cli to quick save my changes to my dev org as I work.

 # USAGE (unlike Bikeage)

 Make sure to create the build.properties file and adjust the Deploy class instance variable, @xml_ant_build, to point to it.